xiongemi/nx-aws/README.md

 ```

 > **Note:** This plugin uses the official Nx plugin API introduced in Nx 20.4.
 The deprecated `tasksRunnerOptions` configuration is no longer supported.
 See [Nx Plugin Documentation](https://nx.dev/docs/extending-nx/intro) and [Deprecating Custom Tasks Runner](https://nx.dev/docs/reference/deprecated/custom-tasks-runner) for more information.

+## Database Cache (Nx 20+)

+Starting with Nx 20, Nx uses a database-driven cache system instead of file-based lookups.
+This plugin automatically handles both:

+- **Database files** (`.nx/workspace-data/{workspace-id}.db*`): Synced to `{s3-path}/workspace-data/` in S3
+- **Cache files** (`.nx/cache/{hash}/`): Synced to `{s3-path}/cache/` in S3

+The plugin syncs the database files before tasks run (in `preTasksExecution`) and uploads them after tasks complete (in `postTasksExecution`).
+This ensures that:

+1. The database is available for Nx to query cache entries
+2. Cache files can be retrieved based on database lookups
+3. The database stays synchronized across all machines and CI environments

+No additional configuration is required - the plugin automatically detects the workspace ID and handles database synchronization.

 > Environment variables can be set using `.env` file - check [dotenv documentation](https://www.npmjs.com/package/dotenv).
 Files are read in the following order: